cpp-parametros-funciones

 }

-Pass-by-reference parameters pass a reference to the original argument to the function.
-Any modification made to the parameter within the function will affect the original argument.
+Parameters by reference pass a reference to the original argument to the function.
+Any modification made to the parameter inside the function will affect the original argument.

 void funcion(int &x)